Stackerstan/interfarce/.github/ISSUE_TEMPLATE/problem-statement.md

 ---
 name: Problem statement
-about: To guide people into logging issues correctly
+about: Please follow this simple guide to log an issue
-title: 'Problem: a one line description of the problem you have observed'
+title: 'Problem: a one line description of the problem you face or have observed'
 labels: ''
 assignees: ''